junxit/us-congress-bills-112/metadata.md

 - 2011-06-14 — On passage Passed by the Yeas and Nays: 411 - 5 (Roll no. 418).
 - 2011-06-14 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 411 - 5 (Roll no. 418).
 - 2011-06-14 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H4105-4106)
+- 2011-06-15 — Received in the Senate and Read twice and referred to the Committee on Appropriations.